Singapore English: Stress and intonation

-Words are not restricted to discrete level tones.
-One alternative analysis posits that high pitch is associated with the right edge of an accentual phrase, and low pitch with the left edge; an accentual phrase may consist of a content word with zero or any number of preceding unstressed function words.
+One alternative analysis, that offers a more generalised description of the intonational system, posits that high pitch is associated with the right edge of an accentual phrase, and low pitch with the left edge; an accentual phrase may consist of a content word with zero or any number of preceding unstressed function words.
 For instance, in a sentence like I joined the call, in which I joined is analysed as a single accentual phrase, joined can be realised with rising pitch starting from the low pitch in I, in lieu of consistently high pitch.
 In this model, phonological words (e.g. cran and berry in cranberry) and prefixes with stress are analysed as belonging to separate accentual phrases.
 Other intonational variants have also been noted.
 For instance, flat pitch contours can sometimes span the entire length of words and accentual phrases where rising contours would normally be expected.

 Wider pitch range is associated with the introduction of a topic near the start of a sentence.
 Elsewhere in the sentence, differences in pitch are less prominent, so low, mid and high tones may collapse into roughly the same pitch level.
-Moreover, at the end of declarative sentences and open-ended questions, "high-pitched" syllables are weaker and often replaced with a drop or leveling out in pitch.
-For example, in the sentence I left all my things on the table, pitch is much higher on left than it is on the second syllable of table, which has underlying high pitch but tends to be realised instead with a fall or leveling out in pitch.
-Yes-no questions are accompanied with rising pitch, as is the case in many other dialects of English.
+The end of a sentence is marked by a subtle drop or levelling out in pitch.
+Yes–no questions are accompanied with rising pitch, as is the case in many other dialects of English.
 Rising pitch is also commonly used when there is non-final information at the end of an utterance, sometimes to indicate a non-final item in a list.